tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/sips.rst

 .. important::
    If you are trying SIPS as a test, with the *TEST* credentials, change the **State** to *Test Mode*.
-We recommend doing this on a test Odoo database, rather than on your main database.
+We recommend doing this on a test CoquiAPPs database, rather than on your main database.

 .. seealso::
    - :doc:`../payment_acquirers`